AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 export default Navbar;
 ```
 We're displaying the user address in this component by `this.props.account` method.
-The following code is saying that, If the user account exists then show the identicon user profile.
+The following code is saying that, If the user account address exists, then show the identicon user profile.
 ```javascript
             { this.props.account
               ? <img